GHDDI-AILab/Targeting2019-nCoV/docs/Data_analytics.md

+# Data analysis for drug repositioning

+ A comprehensive data mining and analysis effort has been done to present these lists of existing drugs with therapeutic potentials for COVID-19.
+The analysis was based on different rationales including anti-coronavirus activity, broad-spectrum antiviral activity and antiviral drugs with highly conserved viral target such as RNA dependent RNA polymerase (RDRP).
+We will constantly update these lists with new discoveries.

 ## Data analysis results from previous coronavirus related drug discovery records

-A collection of drug candidates with previously published positive SARS/MERS experimental results.
+A collection of drug candidates with previously published positive coronavirus experimental results.

 | Drug name                     | DrugBank ID                                      | Mechanism of action                                          | Experimental activity                                        | Methods                                               | Measurement | Value    | Unit |
 | ----------------------------- | ------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ----------------------------------------------------- | ----------- | -------- | ---- |